The cohomology of Deligne-Lusztig varieties for the general linear group: The spectral sequence revisited

 We distinguish finally the following cases.

 Case a). $s\in \supp(w')$.
 Then the lower line in the complex (\ref{complex_reduced}) coincides with the complex (\ref{complex_0_F_s}).
 It is contractible by Proposition \ref{qi_cox_s}.
 By induction hypothesis the statement is true for the upper line.
-The grading is defined by $H(w)_t:=H(sw')_t$ for $t\preceq sw'$ resp. $H(w)_{s_r}:=H(w's)_{e}$.
+We extend the grading to the complex with respect to $w$ in the obvious way.